Dawood Ghaznavi: Career

 Ghaznavi started his political career by joining the congress party in 1942 and participated in Quit India Movement.
 He actively participated in the Indian independence movement.
 Ghaznavi was elected the president of Punjab Provincial Congress Committee in 1946.
 He was jailed for 3 years for participating in a campaign against the British and was released in 1924.
 Ghaznavi was one of the co-founders of the Jamiat Ulema-e-Hind and Majlis-e Ahrar-e Islam.
 In 1946, being the politician of Indian national congress, he participated in assembly elections and became a member of the Punjab Provincial Assembly.
 Due to indifferences with Congress party, he joined the Muslim League on 2nd August 1946.

 After Independence of Pakistan, as a member of Muslim League, he participated in 1951 Punjab provincial election and became a member of the Provincial Assembly of the Punjab.

+The Markazi Jamiat Ahle Hadith Maghribi Pakistan was founded in a historic meeting on 24 July 1948 at the Darul Uloom Taqwiyatul Islam in Lahore by a number of Salafi Islamic scholars, including Ibrahim Mir, Abdullah Ropari, Muhammad Ishaq Bhatti, Dawood Ghaznavi and others.
+Ghaznavi was elected as the first emir of the Markazi Jamiat Ahle Hadith.
+He served emir from 1948 until his death in 1963.

 Ghaznavi died on 16 December 1963, and was buried in the Miani Sahib Graveyard in Lahore, Pakistan.